jeffboody/spp-mirror/readme.md

 the issue the Bluetooth serial port is not shared from Android to Linux-on-Android.
 To work around these issues this app runs as a service which connects to Arduino over Bluetooth and to the avrdude programmer over a TCP socket.
-The avrdude programming commands are forwarded to Arduino over Bluetooth by the Serial Mirror app.
+The serial and TCP data are mirrored by the Serial Mirror app.
+As a result the Serial Mirror app is also useful for devices which do not have root access.
+After starting the Serial Mirror app you can connect via a telnet app to send and receive data from the Bluetooth device.

 Linux-on-Android can support the Arduino IDE however I've found that the UI is a bit awkward to use due to the touch screen mouse and